matty-kun/DevLift/memory-bank/activeContext.md

 - Successfully started the local Supabase environment, but encountered errors with authentication tests due to invalid login credentials.
 - Updated tsconfig.json and package.json to handle TypeScript issues, and added a testAuth function in src/lib/supabase.ts for in-app testing.
 - Paused backend testing to update the Memory Bank.
+- Attempted multiple tests for Supabase authentication, including creating and running test scripts, but faced persistent errors with TypeScript file extensions and invalid credentials.
+- Edited package.json and other files to resolve issues, and provided guidance on creating a test user in Supabase Studio.

 ## Active Decisions